dev-haykay/laravel-dark-sky/README.md

 ### Multiple requests

-> Multiple requests are sent concurrently for better performance.
+> Sent concurrently for better performance.
+Cool, yeah?

 Get the full weather conditions, single or several data blocks for a several dates: